The Product Regulation and Liability Review: United Kingdom - England & Wales

-- under the CPA, limitation expires three years after the date on which the claimant became aware, or should reasonably have become aware, of the damage, the defect and the identity of the producer.40 This is subject to a 10-year longstop.41 There is scope for divergence between the CPA and Product Liability Directive on this front; the former calculates the longstop from the time when the producer or importer 'supplied the product to another',42 whereas the latter calculates the longstop from 'the date on which the producer put into circulation the actual product which caused the damage'; and
+- Under the CPA, limitation expires three years after the date on which the claimant became aware, or should reasonably have become aware, of the damage, the defect and the identity of the producer.40 This is subject to a 10-year longstop.41 There is scope for divergence between the CPA and the Product Liability Directive on this front; the former calculates the longstop from the time when the producer or importer 'supplied the product to another',42 whereas the latter calculates the longstop from 'the date on which the producer put into circulation the actual product which caused the damage'.

 Contributory negligence and misuse

-A user's own negligent conduct or misuse of the product may provide a defence to liability in tort, in contract (where there is a parallel liability in tort) and under the CPA.44 The user's negligence may be so serious as to break the chain of causation between the wrongdoing and the damage, in which case the manufacturer will face no liability.45 In less serious cases the user's claim will be reduced in proportion to his or her own negligent contribution to the injury or damage.46
+A user's own negligent conduct or misuse of the product may provide a defence to liability in tort, in contract (where there is a parallel liability in tort) and under the CPA.44 The user's negligence might be so serious as to break the chain of causation between the wrongdoing and the damage, in which case the manufacturer will face no liability.45 In less serious cases, the user's claim will be reduced in proportion to their own negligent contribution to the injury or damage.46

 State of the art